jhall/jhall.github.io/_pages/research.md

 ### Working papers

 "VancUber: The Effect of Ride-Hailing on Public Transportation, Congestion, and Traffic Fatalities" (with John Cairncross and Craig Palsson).
-Revisions requested by the *Canadian Journal of Economics*.
+Conditionally accepted by the *Canadian Journal of Economics*.
 [Working paper](/documents/Vancouver_and_Uber.pdf).

 "Uber versus Trains?
 Worldwide Evidence from Transit Expansions" (with Marco Gonzalez-Navarro, Harrison Wheeler, and Rik Williams).
 [Working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3959760).